(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 I really am an awful person.
 But I have time.
 Don't I?

 She jumped.
 "Oh, no. I was supposed to meet Naruto this morning for our run.
 I'm late!"

 Gaara nodded as he released her.
 "I'll wait here.
 Sasuke gets his walk in the morning today, and I can't be seen by him."
 His lips pulled back from his teeth.
 "And you may not want him to be seen by me."

 His watching her dress made her feel more than a little self-conscious.
 Trying to hurry without seeming it, she strapped on her weights and headed for the door.

-Spinning to meet him, she pulled his face down to hers.
+Spinning to meet him, Sakura reached out and pulled his face down to hers.
 If he was still brooding, it did nothing to hinder his response.